2007 NRL season: Season summary

 On the other end of the ladder, the Newcastle Knights and Penrith Panthers were both in contention for the Wooden Spoon – the traditional label for last place.
 The Knights performed well in their last match and denied the Wests Tigers a spot in the top eight, winning by two points, whereas the Panthers were defeated by the New Zealand Warriors, seeing them finish last.

-2007 saw a total of over 3 million spectators attend regular season matches for only the second time in history.
+The year 2007 saw a total of over 3 million spectators attend regular season matches for only the second time in history.